simonmichael/hledger_site/src/accounting-pta.md

 - **Revenue**     - Money flowing in
 - **Expenses**    - Money flowing out

-You may be accustomed to using the word Income instead Revenue.
+You may be accustomed to using the word Income instead of Revenue.
 That's fine, just remember that Income is sometimes used to mean Net Income, which is Revenue - Expenses.